top of page

 A few months ago, a student at BetterMind Labs took on a challenge that felt way out of reach: tracking how star brightness shifts over time.
 Inspired by space missions like NEOWISE, the student built Star Gazer, a tool that uses machine learning to classify variable stars based on their light curves.

 He didn’t start with a background in astrophysics.
-But he had questions and a mentor who helped her follow them to a working prototype.
-Her project didn’t just end with a presentation.
+But he had questions and a mentor who helped him follow them to a working prototype.
+His project didn’t just end with a presentation.
 He’s now exploring real-world datasets and refining them further for publication.

 Projects like this are becoming more common, not because students are “geniuses,” but because the tools, guidance, and ambition finally line up.